 GlobalData offers a comprehensive analysis of Unilever, providing key insights into its Environmental, Social, and Governance(ESG) factors.
-By closely monitoring and aggregating mentions of Net Zero and associated ESG keywords, GlobalData delivers valuable information on Unilever‘s ESG performance.
+By closely monitoring and aggregating mentions of climate change and associated ESG keywords, GlobalData delivers valuable information on Unilever‘s ESG performance.
 GlobalData’s company profile on Unilever offers a 360-degree view of the company, SWOT analysis, key financials, and business strategy including insights on ESG implementation among other information.
 Buy the report here.

 Unilever, a multinational consumer goods company, has set ambitious net-zero targets by 2039 to reduce its carbon emissions.
 Scope 1 emissions include manufacturing emissions from energy use and other emissions from out-of-scope fuels consumed at manufacturing sites.
 Scope 2 emissions encompass non-manufacturing emissions from energy use.
 Additionally, Unilever includes biogenic fuels at its manufacturing sites, such as biogas and wood pellets, in its emissions calculations.
 The strategy for scope 1 and 2 emissions aims to attain zero emissions by 2030, while targeting a 70% reduction by 2025.